Luke McCormick (footballer, born 1983): Trials and Truro

 In May 2012, with his release from prison pending, Swindon Town announced their intention to offer McCormick a trial period, but they finished the trial in August 2012 without offering him a contract.

 McCormick signed with Conference South club Truro City on a non-contract basis in November 2012 and made his debut against Farnborough in the FA Trophy on 10 November.
 Although in administration, Truro were permitted to sign a goalkeeper when their only other keeper, Tim Sandercombe, was injured.

 Oxford United

-McCormick played 11 times for Truro before he re-entered league football for the first time in four and a half years by signing for Oxford United of League Two on 31 January 2013, on a contract until the end of the 2012–13 season.
+McCormick played 11 times for Truro before he re-entered league football for the first time in four and a half years by signing for League Two side Oxford United on 31 January 2013, on a contract until the end of the 2012–13 season.
 He played 15 matches for Oxford, but lost his first team place to Max Crocombe by mid-April and he was released at the end of the season.